Divisions - Biology Student Travel Awards

 The Biology Division of the Council on Undergraduate Research (CUR) is offering a limited number of travel grants, up to $250 each, for undergraduate students presenting original biological research results at a regional or national, discipline-specific meeting* during the fiscal year 2019-2020.
 Award recipients are required to acknowledge CUR for support of their travel in their talk or poster, to complete a short online survey about their meeting experience, and to submit a PDF file of their poster.
 Students from all diverse backgrounds and perspectives are encouraged to apply.

 - Student must be an undergraduate student at either a two- or four-year institution.
 If the student is a graduating fourth-year student, travel must be completed within three months of graduation.

 - Student’s mentor must be a CUR member, or the student’s home institution must be a CUR institutional member

 - Student must attend a discipline-specific meeting or a meeting focused on underrepresented populations such as SACNAS, ABRCMS, or AISES.

 - The electronic application form must be completed by a nominating faculty mentor.

-- Reimbursement of travel expenses (up to $250) will require copies of receipts and confirmation of student's attendance/presentation at the meeting.
+- Travel grants of $250 will be issued to each student and will require confirmation of student's attendance/presentation at the meeting.

 Selection Criteria: Travel award recipients will be chosen based on the scholarly merit of their abstract, which should include: